pvbestinfoo/Atari_8-Bit_Rom_Image_File_Explorer/README.md

 ![image](https://user-images.githubusercontent.com/123185835/229629896-c3a63b09-7014-4c32-937d-a0c40854228c.png)

-In order to avoid this, thanks to ARIFE, you can set and save the relevant cartridge type, and then get an automatic loading of the ROM image in emulators.
+In order to avoid this, thanks to ARIFE Tool, you can set and save the relevant cartridge type, and then get an automatic loading of the ROM image in emulators.

 This is how to proceed: